-Sales in Canada during fiscal 2022 increased 2% compared to last year due to an increase in sales of all product categories except for specialty and commodity panels.
-Quebec sales remained stable as sales increases of flooring products and building materials were offset by a decrease in sales of specialty and commodity panels and lumber products.
-Sales in Ontario increased 4% mainly due to an increase in sales of building materials and lumber products.
-Sales in Western Canada decreased 8% due to a decrease in sales of all product categories except lumber products.
-Atlantic region sales increased 10% due to an increase in sales of all product categories.
+Sales in Canada during fiscal 2023 decreased 18% compared to last year due to a decrease in sales of all product categories.
+Quebec sales decreased 20% due to a decrease in sales of all product categories.
+Sales in Ontario decreased 21% due to a decrease in sales of all product categories.
+Sales in Western Canada decreased 20% due to a decrease in sales of all product categories except for building material.
+Atlantic region sales decreased 5% due to a decrease in sales of flooring products, and specialty and commodity panels.

-Geographical Distribution of Sales for Fiscal 2022
+Geographical Distribution of Sales for Fiscal 2023

-Sales in the United States for fiscal 2022 on a US dollar basis remained stable compared to last year, and on a Canadian dollar basis they increased 4% compared to last year.
-Finally, export sales increased 6% during fiscal 2022 compared to last year mostly due to an increase in sales of lumber and flooring products.
+Sales in the United States for fiscal 2023 on a US dollar basis decreased 25% compared to last year, and on a Canadian dollar basis they decreased 22% compared to last year.
+Finally, export sales decreased 34% during fiscal 2023 compared to last year mostly due to a decrease in sales of lumber and flooring products.